List of 2015 Indian Premier League personnel changes

-This is a list of all the personnel changes for the 2015 Indian Premier League.
+This is a list of all the personnel changes for the 2015 Indian Premier League (IPL).
 Apart from the players retained by their franchises, the rest entered the pool of players put up for auction.
-Notable names among these were Yuvraj Singh (released by Royal Challengers Bangalore), Pragyan Ojha & Zaheer Khan (released by Mumbai Indians), Kevin Pietersen (released by Delhi Daredevils) among others.
+Notable names among these were Yuvraj Singh (released by Royal Challengers Bangalore), Pragyan Ojha and Zaheer Khan (released by Mumbai Indians), Kevin Pietersen (released by Delhi Daredevils) among others.

 Trading window

 There were 2 trading windows prior to the auction which was held on 16 February 2015.
 A third trading window opened after the auction.
 During these trading windows, franchises could trade players with other franchises.

 Retained players

 Prior to the auction, teams could release players and retain those that they wanted for the next season.
 The salaries of the released players would be added to the salary purse of the teams which was increased to Rs.
 63 crores for the 2015 edition.
 The salaries of the retained players was deducted from this purse.